Downtown Bellevue: Transportation

 Downtown Bellevue is the main Eastside hub for both the local transit authority, King County Metro, and Sound Transit, the regional transit system.
 The Bellevue Transit Center, which serves both Metro and Sound Transit buses, is located in the heart of Downtown Bellevue and is connected to Interstate 405 by NE 6th St. with direct-access "Texas-T" HOV ramps.
-The Bellevue Transit Center will be adjacent to the Bellevue Downtown East Link Light Rail station, which is under construction and projected to open in 2023.
+The Bellevue Transit Center is adjacent to the Bellevue Downtown light rail station, which opened in 2024 and which, since the completion of Line 2 in 2026, provides a direct connection to Downtown Seattle.
 Local buses run through Kirkland, Redmond, Issaquah, Renton, and the University District; regional buses go to Bothell, Lynnwood, Everett, Seattle, Renton, Kent, Auburn and Federal Way, among other cities.

 Bellevue Way is the main north–south arterial through downtown.
 NE 8th St and NE 4th St are the main east–west arterials through downtown.
 As of June 2010, the 10th St overpass is complete, creating a third bridge over the freeway.
 Later improvements to I-405 have smoothed the weave of traffic and access to SR-520.